 Skip to content

-INTERLUDE 2025
+INTERLUDE

-Interlude: “Where are the creatures?
+Interlude .“Where are the creatures?
 Dead frogs here…” 2025

 Wave Purple-Blue 2025

-With a sense of curiosity, the voice says: Where are the creatures?
-Dead frogs here...
-Frogs recall the Pepe the Frog meme, once widely used in online communities before being co-opted by nationalist and populist movements.
-The phrase dead frogs here…could suggest a subversion of meaning—perhaps assigning value if the frogs are seen as undesirable—but it may just as easily be a simple reference to nature.
+With a sense of curiosity, the voice asks: “Where are the creatures?
+Dead frogs here…” The frogs recall the Pepe the Frog meme, once widely used in online communities before being co-opted by nationalist and populist movements.
+The phrase “dead frogs here…” could suggest a subversion of meaning—perhaps assigning value if the frogs are seen as undesirable—but it may just as easily be a simple reference to the natural world.

-In Wave Purple-BlueI I have used Blender software to sculpt digital subjects, imbuing 3D simulations with touch sensitivity.
-The series printed on silk explores computer-generated water wave meshing and shading patterns found in 3D rendering.
-By enlarging and isolating these elements, the work exposes the algorithmic logic behind digital surfaces—their responsiveness to light and camera—prompting a reflection on how computational processes shape our perception of reality.
+In Wave Purple-Blue I, I use Blender software to sculpt digital subjects, imbuing 3D simulations with touch sensitivity.
+The series, printed on silk, explores the computer-generated water wave meshing and shading patterns found in 3D rendering.
+By enlarging and isolating these elements, the work exposes the algorithmic logic behind digital surfaces—their responsiveness to light and the virtual camera—prompting a reflection on how computational processes shape our perception of reality.